badgumby/arch-wsl/README.md

 ### Installing Archlinux for WSL 2 from bootstrap

-1. Setup, upgrade to the `Windows Subsystem for Linux 2`.
+1. Install/upgrade to the `Windows Subsystem for Linux 2`.
 [Go here.](https://docs.microsoft.com/en-us/windows/wsl/wsl2-index)

-2. Install another distro from the `Windows Store`.
+* `Steps 2-8 should be completed on a linux system`

-      `You could also do these next few steps on a separate linux machine`
+2. Install your favorite available distro from the `Windows Store`.

 3. Get the Arch Linux bootstrap (latest version at time of writing).